5 Good And Bad Ways Your Dad Affects Your Relationship With Men

 5. Your father's communication about intimacy and love is meaningful

-Most fathers tend to not discuss these topics with their daughters — at all.
+Most fathers tend not to discuss these topics with their daughters.
 But fathers who muster the courage to have candid, non-shaming conversations about dating, love, and commitment to their children a tremendous favor from which they reap significant benefits throughout their lives.
 For example, a study of female undergraduate students conducted in 2010 found that "paternal responsiveness promoted daughters’ refusals of unwanted intimacy [and] predicted daughters’ self-worth."
 A 2016 study of intimately active female adolescents found that "greater father involvement is associated with healthier adolescent intimate behaviors" in girls.

 Exploring these early family experiences is essential to help you recognize patterns and blocks in your romantic life.
-Much focus is often on the mother, yet we can’t ignore your father, who may actually have a more severe impact.
+Much focus is often on the mother, yet we can’t ignore your father, who may have a more severe impact.
 Your bond with him and the quality of it has long-lasting and immense consequences on your life.
 After looking at your relationship with your father, determine the ways this might be sabotaging your love life.
-You are picking, be it consciously or unconsciously, a romantic partner based on the characteristics of your father, both in regard to his traits and the way in which you relate to one another.
+You are picking, be it consciously or unconsciously, a romantic partner based on the characteristics of your father, both regarding his traits and how you relate to one another.
 Approach your relationship with curiosity and self-compassion and ask yourself some important questions.

 • Are you choosing someone who is just like your father, or someone who is the opposite of him?